respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 Unsurprisingly, many blockchain infrastructures have been proposed over the years with scalability improvements in mind.
 We provide here a high-level summary of the most common approaches, without attempting to be exhaustive.

+**Faster single chain.** The production rate of blocks in a single chain is typically limited by the data propagation delay between validators [18].
+Historically, block size has been the first parameter to be adjusted to maximize transaction throughput in function of the security requirements and the network constraints [18, 20].
+Thanks to recent advances in BFT consensus protocols (e.g. [22]), nowadays the new bottleneck for the transaction rate appears to be the sequential execution of transactions rather than consensus ordering.

+Anticipating that many transactions contained in a block should be independent in practice, several recent projects have developed architectures able to execute a subset of transactions in parallel on several processing units [19].
+While this certainly results in higher transaction rates, such systems are still characterized by a maximum number of transactions per second in the low 6 digits.
+Moreover, the effective transaction rate greatly depends on the proportion of transactions that are actually independent in each block [26].
+Altogether, this makes it impossible to guarantee fees and/or delays in advance for a user without any assumption about the activity of the other users.

+Lastly, in a high-throughput chain, auditing validators is made harder by the combination of CPU requirements for execution and networking requirements for data synchronization.
+Concretely, the sheer number of sequential transactions may prevent members of the community with only commodity hardware from replaying transactions fast enough to verify the work of validators in a meaningful way [24].

+**Blockchain sharding.** Another popular direction to address blockchain scalability has consisted in dividing the execution state between a fixed number of parallel chains, each being run independently by a separate set of validators.
+This is called blockchain sharding.

+While this approach is still being continuously improved, it has historically suffered from several challenges.
+First, using separate sets of validators creates a security tradeoff in so far as an attacker may selectively attack the weakest set in the system (e.g. to mint coins).
+Second, reorganizing the shards, i.e. the way user accounts are distributed across chains, is a complex operation that necessitates extensive network communication [33].
+Lastly, when the number of shards is increased to support additional traffic, so does the amount of cross-chain messages that need to be exchanged [26].
+In a system where each shard has a separate set of validators, cross-chain messages create significant delays that ultimately cancel out the effect of adding new chains [31, 33].

+**Rollups.** Finally, a popular approach to solve blockspace scarcity has been rollup protocols, either optimistic or based on validity proofs (aka ZK rollups) [11].
+At a high-level, both optimistic and validity (“ZK”) rollups consist of a layer-2 protocol that builds a sequence of large blocks, meant to be executed, compressed and confirmed on layer 1.
+Unfortunately, the process of confirming transactions on layer 1 takes a long time in both cases.
+Optimistic rollups must wait several days to allow for dispute resolution.
+Validity rollups must compress many layer-2 transactions at a time to pay for the layer-1 gas.
+In practice, gathering enough layer-2 transactions, computing a validity proof, and archiving transactions to enforce rigorous data availability takes several hours per layer-2 block.

+Long layer-1 confirmation times may encourage certain users to accept a security tradeoff and trust the finality of layer 2 for certain applications.
+In general, rollups must be trusted to carry on the protocol (i.e. for liveness) and to select transactions fairly (see Miner Extractable Value [15]).
+This concern is visible in the recent efforts to design decentralized rollup protocols [29].

+### 1.4 Our mission

+Motivated by these observations, the Linera project was created to develop a new type of Web3 infrastructure based on three key principles:

+- (**i**) Build a secure infrastructure with predictable performance and responsiveness — by operating many chains in a single set of elastic validators;<br>
+- (**ii**) Enable a rich ecosystem of scalable Web3 applications — by working on a new execution layer to make multi-chain programming mainstream;<br>
+- (**iii**) Maximize decentralization — by ensuring that elastic validators are optimally incentivized and audited at scale by the community.

+### 1.5 Overview of the project

+Linera is dedicated to delivering the following innovations to the blockchain community.

+#### 1.5.1 An integrated multi-chain system with elastic validators

+To fulfill our vision of a Web3 infrastructure with predictable performance and responsiveness at scale, we have developed a new multi-chain protocol designed to take advantage of modern cloud infrastructures:

+- (**1**) In Linera, a validator is an elastic Web2-like service that validates and executes blocks of transactions in many chains in parallel.
+Because the number of chains (active and inactive) present in a Linera system is meant to be unlimited, we also call them microchains.<br>
+- (**2**) The task of actively extending a microchain with new blocks is separate from validation or execution and is assumed by the owner(s) of each chain.
+Every Linera user is encouraged to create a chain that they own and place their accounts there.<br>
+- (**3**) Every validator manages all the microchains.
+(We call this the integrated multi-chain approach.)
+Microchains interact using asynchronous messages and otherwise run independently.
+As a result, validators can scale elastically by dividing their workload between many internal workers (aka shards).
+Asynchronous messages between chains are implemented efficiently using the internal network of each validator.<br>
+- (**4**) Microchains may differ in the way they accept new blocks.
+When extending their own chains, users submit new blocks directly to validators using a low-latency, mempool-free protocol inspired by reliable broadcast [7, 12].
+Applications that require more complex interactions between users may also rely on ephemeral microchains created on demand.
+In practice, only the public microchains owned by the Linera infrastructure necessitate a full BFT consensus protocol [12].<br>
+- (**5**) As a rule, validators do not interact—except for public chains owned by the infrastructure.
+Synchronization of microchains between validators is delegated to chain owners.
+This means that inactive microchains (those not creating blocks) have no cost for validators other than storage.

+Using elastic validators is a distinctive assumption of Linera.
+We intend for the Linera community to support a variety of cloud providers that new validators can choose from.
+Linera was initially inspired by the academic low-latency payment protocol FastPay developed at Meta [7].
+Linera generalizes FastPay notably by turning user accounts into microchains, adding smart contracts, and supporting arbitrary asynchronous messages between chains.
+A more detailed description of the Linera multi-chain protocol is given in Section 2.
+We analyze the protocol in Section 3.